-- 2. Either Party may terminate the Agreement by giving notice of termination in writing to the other Party.
-Such termination shall become effective on the first day of the month following the expiration of a period of twelve (12) months after the date of the notice of termination. - 3.
+- 1. The Parties shall notify each other in writing when their necessary internal procedures for entry into force have been completed.
+The Agreement shall enter into force on the date of the later of such written notifications, and shall continue in force until terminated. - 2.
+Either Party may terminate this Agreement by giving notice of termination in writing to the other Party.
+Such termination shall become effective on the first day of the month following the expiration of a period of 12 months after the date of the notice of termination. - 3.
 The Parties shall, prior to December 31, 2016, consult in good faith to amend this Agreement as necessary to reflect progress on the commitments set forth in Article 6 of this Agreement.